-- Disbursement agencies should be more accessible to the workers by placing more bank branches, CSPs/BCs and ATMs closer to the workers.
-The recommendations of the Nachiket Mor Committee Report on Financial Inclusion should be implemented: "The number and distribution of electronic payment access points would be such that every single resident would be within a fifteen minute walking distance from such a point anywhere in the country." - Aadhaar linking of workers' accounts have to be completed so that they can use CSP/BC services as these are located much closer to the workers. - The government must ensure that the required infrastructure such as electricity and internet connectivity and offline capabilities are available for CSPs/BCs to function smoothly.
+" The financial institutions should make the disbursement agencies more accessible to the workers by placing more bank branches, CSPs/BCs and ATMs closer to the workers.
+The recommendations of the Nachiket Mor Committee Report on Financial Inclusion should be implemented: "The number and distribution of electronic payment access points would be such that every single resident would be within a fifteen minute walking distance from such a point anywhere in the country."